 Yes, unconditional love is contrary to God’s judgment as well.
 At the final judgment, when God will have wicked angels and people cast into the lake of fire, he sure won’t love them unconditionally.

 All of this is really just common sense.
 Human societies all over the world have legal systems that include a police force and judicial courts that enforce civil laws.
-Society can’t survive without them.
-The alternative is anarchy.
+Successful society can’t survive without them.
+Again, the only alternative is anarchy.

-In sum, God’s unconditional love was demonstrated in the cross of Christ; yet God still requires that we meet the condition of faith in Christ, a faith that to some degree keeps the commandments of God and his Christ.
+In sum, God’s unconditional love was demonstrated in the cross of Christ; yet God still requires that we meet the condition of believing in Jesus Christ with a faith that to some degree keeps the commandments of God and his Christ.
+But we all know that in this life, none us are perfect; we all still sin.